 JULIE MAY - long distance, open water chair

 This position is charged with ensuring that sanctioned open water events operate under USMS and LMSC guidelines in a safe manner.
 The position may also be charged with promoting USMS Postal events within the LMSC.

 William Kolb - Communications Chair

 William joined U.S. Masters Swimming the day he turned 18 and currently swims and coaches for Lakeside Masters.
-William’s industry experience includes seven years coaching the Quarry Gators pre-competitive team and teaching private swimming lessons at Lakeside Swim Club and coaching both middle and high school swim teams at the J. Graham Brown School in Louisville.
+William is head coach of the Quarry Gators pre-competitive team and teaches private swimming lessons at Lakeside Swim Club and coaches both middle and high school swim teams at the J. Graham Brown School in Louisville.
 William is a KHSAA Swimming & Diving official, a Level 1 & 2 USMS Certified Coach, and a USMS Adult Learn-to-Swim Instructor.
-William serves as the webmaster and newsletter editor for Kentucky Masters Swimming.
 Away from the pool, William is a self-employed photographer, videographer, and web and graphic designer in Louisville, Kentucky.